 - Minimise moisture production in the home and try to keep it to certain areas of the house (Kitchen, Bathroom, Utility room). - Prevent moist air travelling to other rooms by keeping doors closed when showering/bathing cooking or drying clothes. - Open windows for a short while when cooking/bathing is finished to allow the moisture to escape. - Provide some level of constant heating.
-It is better to turn on your heat low, for a long time, than to turn the heat on high for a shorter time. - Dry clothes outdoors when you can, if using a tumble dryer provide venting to the outside of the house. - Try to avoid drying very wet clothes on radiators.
+It is better to turn on your heat low, for a long time, than to turn the heat on high for a shorter time. - Dry clothes outdoors when you can, if using a tumble dryer provide venting to the outside of the house. - Do not dry clothes on radiators. - ♦ When a room is in use, keep a small window and/or a trickle vents open. - Ventilate bathrooms and kitchens (use extractor fans where fitted). - Do not switch off, block up or tamper with any ventilation equipment provided in your home. - Do not place furniture or belongings in front of radiators as this will stop them heating the room efficiently. - If a tenant is found to be responsible for mould growth within their home due to misuse, the tenant will be responsible for the costs associated with mould removal.